kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 ## Proposal

-We propose adding boolean fields `SkipNodePrepare` and `SkipNodeUnprepare` to `ResourceSliceSpec` and `DeviceRequestAllocationResult`.
+We propose adding a boolean field `SkipNodeOperations` to `ResourceSliceSpec` and `DeviceRequestAllocationResult`.

-1. **API Definition**: The driver/controller publisher sets `SkipNodePrepare: true` and/or `SkipNodeUnprepare: true` in `ResourceSlice` resources if the published devices do not require node-local setup or cleanup.
+1. **API Definition**: The driver/controller publisher sets `SkipNodeOperations: true` in `ResourceSlice` resources if the published devices do not require node-local setup or cleanup.
-2. **API Validation**: To prevent pods from getting stuck during termination, we enforce a validation rule: **If `SkipNodeUnprepare` is `false` or `nil`, `SkipNodePrepare` must not be `true`**.
-The combination of skipping preparation but requiring unpreparation (`SkipNodePrepare: true` and `SkipNodeUnprepare: false/nil`) is invalid and will be rejected.
-This configuration is fragile because the kubelet wouldn't verify the driver's presence at startup, leading to pods getting stuck in `Terminating` if the driver is missing during deletion.
-3. **Control Plane Resolution**: The allocator/scheduler resolves the referenced `ResourceSlice` during allocation, and copies this configuration into `ResourceClaim.Status.Allocation.Devices.Results[i].SkipNodePrepare` and `SkipNodeUnprepare`.
+2. **Control Plane Resolution**: The allocator/scheduler resolves the referenced `ResourceSlice` during allocation, and copies this configuration into `ResourceClaim.Status.Allocation.Devices.Results[i].SkipNodeOperations`.
-4. **Node Execution**: The kubelet reads these fields from the `ResourceClaim`'s allocation results.
-If all allocated devices for a given driver within a claim set `SkipNodePrepare: true` (or `SkipNodeUnprepare: true`), the kubelet bypasses the corresponding gRPC call to the node-local resource driver.
+3. **Node Execution**: The kubelet reads this field from the `ResourceClaim`'s allocation results.
+If all allocated devices for a given driver within a claim set `SkipNodeOperations: true`, the kubelet bypasses the corresponding gRPC calls (`NodePrepareResources` and `NodeUnprepareResources`) to the node-local resource driver.

 ### User Stories